pjchong91/quotes-on-dev3/README.md

 ## Using:
 - Javascript(jQuery), Wordpress, and Gulp and SCSS as preprocessor.

+## To Use:
+- Run NPM Install after downloading the project

 ## Questions Encountered and Learning Acquired:
 * Q - How can we fetch new quotes without page refresh?
     - With javascript, we are calling the ajax method on button click.
 After retrieving information from the WP-JSON file, we can use html() to change the html within a specified element without requiring the page to reload.
 Additionally, we can push the current page's slug onto the document url and log the previous page url in a variable.
 This allows the user to use the 'back' button to navigate to a previously loaded quote.